Piergiorgio Farina

 Piergiorgio Farina (25 April 1933 – 28 July 2008) was an Italian jazz violinist, composer and singer.

 Career

 Born Piergiorgio Farinelli in Goro, Ferrara, Farina was the cousin of the singer Milva.
 He started his career performing in Emilia-Romagna's ballrooms, and had his breakout in the second half of the 1960s thanks to his participation to the RAI musical variety Settevoci.

-In 1968 he entered the competition at the Sanremo Music Festival in couple with Orietta Berti with the song ″Tu che non sorridi mai″, while in the 1975 edition of the Festival he was cast to perform on violin all the competing songs.
+In 1968, he entered the competition at the Sanremo Music Festival in a couple with Orietta Berti with the song ″Tu che non sorridi mai″, while in the 1975 edition of the Festival he was cast to perform on violin all the competing songs.
 He was also a sax, double bass and piano musician.

 His son Bruno is also a musician.